 The Melville Candy Company makes stevia sweetened dark chocolate, but at $32 per pound (plus shipping) I thought I’d want to experiment using agave, stevia and unsweetened chocolate on my own first.

 In search of allergy free chocolate mousse

 Julia Child’s recipe for Chocolate Mousse has been my favorite since I was a child.
 I “healthed it up” a bit when I made it last Christmas by using a vegan buttery spread instead of butter and dark chocolate instead of milk chocolate.
 However, I was stumped on what to substitute for the whipping cream.

 I’ve read that you can take a can of coconut cream (not the light version or coconut milk) put it in the refrigerator overnight, then skim off the coconut cream from the coconut water.
 Supposedly, you can whip this cream with some success.
 Still, I wasn’t convinced that it would work in a mousse.

-Then I received a copy of Clean Start: Inspiring You to Eat Clean and Live Well and found my answer – firm tofu.
+Then I found my answer – firm tofu.

 This Mama’s tips

 - Use organic tofu whenever you can.
 I buy it at my local grocery store and surprisingly it’s cheaper than the non-organic tofu.

 - Terry uses orange extract, which is hard to find.
 Since I already had Triple Sec, an orange flavored liquor, I used it instead.